alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.44` in Gnome Weapon Familiarity: "You are trained with the glaive and kukri.
 In addition, you gain access to all uncommon gnome weapons."
 The kukri doesn't have the gnome tag, and is uncommon.
 Is it just missing the gnome tag then?
 ---
 * `p.52` and `p.59`: Halfling and Orc Weapon Familiarity ancestry feats are missing the line "For the purpose of determining your proficiency."
+* `p.57`: Adaptive Cantrip has as a prerequisite "spellcasting class feature".
+  This concept is poorly defined; it's unclear if multiclass spellcasting feats count.
+  This should have "Cast a Spell activity" as a prerequisite instead.
 * `p.57` in Adaptive Adept: "or prepared spells just like the cantrip from Adapted **Spell**".
 Should be Adapted **Cantrip**.
 * `p.62` in "Field Medic" description: "You gain the **Battle Medic** skill feat."
 The feat as listed on `p.258` is named **Battle Medicine**.
 * `p.68` in Initial Proficiencies: "Each class entry specifies your character’s initial proficiency rank in Perception, saving throws, attacks, defenses, and either spells or class DC. **You gain the trained proficiency rank in at least one skill that is important to your class**, and you can choose other skills to gain trained proficiency in—the exact number depends on your class."